-- Facing your back to the cable pulley, grasp the straight bar attachment behind your body with a closed, pronated grip (palms facing away from you).
+- Facing the cable pulley, grasp the D-handle bar attachment with a closed, neutral grip (palm facing inward).

-- Keep the elbows fully extended (with a slight bend in them) allowing the bar to D-handle to hang at your side.
+- Keep the elbow fully extended (with a slight bend in it) allowing the bar to D-handle to hang at your side.

 - Stand with torso erect, keep a slight bend in the knees, and look straight ahead.

 Upward movement/concentric phase:

 - Shrug your shoulder, lifting the D-handle as high as possible while keeping your arms extended.

 - Maintain the torso straight up and keep looking straight ahead.

 - In a controlled fashion, slowly lower shoulder to bring the bar back to starting position.

 - Complete the set and repeat with the opposite arm.

 FAQ'S & FACTS ABOUT Shrug One-Arm